mstarongithub/tinygo.nvim/README.md

 ## Options
 Addtionally you can provide the following options.

-- `targetfile [optional]`: Defines the filename of the file this plugin autoloads its target from
 - `config_file [optional]`: Defines the path to config file.

 ## Usage